-Students will be required to take a nationally normed comprehensive exit exam (during NUR 231 Adults & Children III) and achieve a satisfactory score on such exam prior to graduation and taking the NCLEX exam.
+Students will be required to take a nationally normed comprehensive exit exam (during NUR 231/232 Adults & Children III) and achieve a satisfactory score on such exam prior to graduation and taking the NCLEX exam.
 Students will take the exam approximately 6 weeks prior to graduation.
 Those students not achieving the desired score will have 4-6 weeks to remediate and then re-test with a different version of the exit exam prior to graduation.
 In the event further remediation and testing is required post-graduation, the student will have an "Incomplete" in the clinical pass/fail course of NUR 232.
-After successful achievement of the exit exam, the "Incomplete" will be changed to a "Pass" and the transcript will be released to the Missouri State Board of Nursing and the graduate can sit for the NCLEX-RN examination.
+After successful completion of the required remediation and NCLEX-RN review course, the "Incomplete" will be changed to a "Pass" and the transcript will be released to the Missouri State Board of Nursing and the graduate can sit for the NCLEX-RN examination.
 An acceptable overall score of 900 is required for successful completion of the program.
-Students who have been unsuccessful with two (2) attempts will need to show proof of successful completion of an approved NCLEX review course before further progression.